Greenwood Village Probate Lawyer

 Wills

-One of the most important and simple ways to streamline the probate process is to create a will that designates beneficiaries for your assets.
+One of the most important and simple ways to streamline probate is to create a will that designates beneficiaries for your assets.
 54% of Americans have no will, according to one survey.
 Without a will, your assets are distributed based on Colorado’s intestate succession laws.

 Even if intestate heirs are the individuals you want to benefit from your estate, intestate laws don’t specify what assets each person gets.
 This can increase time in probate and lead to disputes between your heirs.
-By creating a will and naming the beneficiaries to assets in your estate, you can make the probate process go more smoothly.
+By creating a will and naming the beneficiaries to assets in your estate, you can make probate go more smoothly.

 Beneficiary Designations